 Begin your trip by booking a ticket from the website of Coda Lines.
 Do not forget to book a returning trip to the metro if you plan to go back to Manila after your trip to Sagada.
 After your reservation, Make your way to the bus station.
 See it from Google Maps.
 Do not be confused if you’ll see “HM Transport Bus Terminal.”
-Inside the terminal, you shall find buses with purple and white color.
+Inside the terminal, you shall find buses with purple and white colors.
 When you do, you have found your bus to Sagada.

 Coda Lines buses going to Sagada pass through Banaue and not Baguio.
 The total travel time would be 12 hours, depending on the traffic situation.
 If you worry that you will need a restroom, these buses will have several stops where you can pee or poop in case you need to.
-Another option is, book a more expensive bus called “Super Deluxe” bus.
+Another option is, book a more expensive bus called the “Super Deluxe” bus.
 It is a bus with a restroom inside.
-With that, you won’t have to worry about your bladder when it got full.
+With that, you won’t have to worry about your bladder when it gets full.

 Commute from Manila to Sagada via Baguio

 Baguio City is one of the cities nearest to Sagada.
-It is also a tourist destination which you must visit, especially if you want to explore a city with pleasant weather.
+It is also a tourist destination you must visit, especially if you want to explore a city with pleasant weather.
 If you do, you can follow these steps:

 - Book your tickets going to Baguio ahead of time.
 Victory liner is the biggest and most trusted bus company going to Baguio.
 They have 5 terminals in Metro Manila, you can book what’s nearest to you.